birajdarshivam/Starbucks-Capstone-Challenge-DSND/README.md

 This is the part of Udacity Data Science capstone project.
 In this project I am trying to find out some answers to my questions :
   1. What are the main drivers of an effective offer on the Starbucks app?
   2. Could the data provided, namely offer characteristics and user demographics, predict whether a user would take up an offer?

-And the objective of this project is trying to find how Starbucks customers use the app, and how well is the current offers system. more importantly, to find patterns and show when and where to give the specific offer to a specific customer.
+The objective of this project is trying to find how Starbucks customers use the app, and by using this data we want to give an offer for specific customers of their buying habits.
+How well is the current offers system? more importantly, to find patterns and show when and where to give the specific offer to a specific customer.
+For example, A user could receive a discount offer on buy 10 dollars get 2 off on Monday.
+The offer is valid for 10 days from receipt.
+If the customer accumulates at least 10 dollars in purchases during the validity period, the customer completes the offer.